ZetaPhase/BetaGo/README.md

 - Download
 - Upload

-### Part 2: The Server
+### Part 2: The server

-The server is in the server folder of this repository.
-It is a simple server written using python base httpserver and was tested using localhost servers.
--.
-Built with flask
+Servers are located in `Server/` in the repository.

+Right now, there are 2 server implementations in place.

+- A Python server built with Flask, using SQLite as a backend
+- An ASP.NET Core server that uses LiteDB (MongoDB-like database) as a backend

+For now, we're still using the Python server, but plan to eventually replace it with the ASP.NET Core server for scalability and performance.

 ## Quick Start For Developers